-Contingent assets are assessed continuously to determine whether inflow of economic benefits becomes virtually certain, then such assets and the relative income will be recognized in the Consolidated Financial Statements.
+Contingent assets are assessed continuously to determine whether inflow of economic benefits becomes virtually certain, then such assets and the relative income will be recognised in the financial statements.

-(xvi) Segment Reporting
+(xv) Segment Reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The Chairman and Managing Director (CMD) of the Company has been identified as the Chief Operating Decision Maker (CODM).
+The Chairman and Managing Director (CMD) of the Company have been identified as the Chief Operating Decision Maker (CODM).

-(xvii) Material prior period errors
+(xvi) Material prior period errors